 I have asked my friend and former colleague Scot McKnight, Professor of New Testament at Northern Seminary, to prepare a list of ten books that every pastor should read in order to gain a better understanding of the New Testament.
 Scot’s list will be published after I republish the posts dealing with the Old Testament.

-I hope these posts will challenge pastors to build a good theological library and become self-educated theologians.
+I hope these three posts and the others listed below will challenge pastors to build a good theological library and become self-educated theologians.

 Emeritus Professor of Old Testament